William Jackson – Composer & Choral Conductor 1815-1866

-As well as running his business, William Jackson continued to compose music, especially for choirs, and conduct at not only the Bradford Triennial Music Festivals in 1856 and 1859 but also the subscription concerts in St George’s Hall – including one in which the pianoforte player was Charles Halle (founder of the Halle Orchestra only a couple of years later).
+He continued to compose music, especially for choirs, and conducted at not only the Bradford Triennial Music Festivals in 1856 and 1859 but also the subscription concerts in St George’s Hall – including one in which the pianoforte player was Charles Halle (founder of the Halle Orchestra only a couple of years later)

 He continued to father children too!
 Another daughter, Caroline was born in 1863 and James Hutchinson Jackson was only 2 months old when his father suddenly died at his home in Ashgrove on 15 April 1866.

 Bradford Festival Choral Society, shocked by the sudden death of the well-loved chorus master took care of all funeral arrangements on behalf of his bereaved family.
 There was a public service at Horton Lane Chapel on 20 April 1866, with music from the society including one of William Jackson’s own compositions.
 This was followed by a procession to Undercliffe Cemetery led by the gentlemen of the town, with the hearse, mourners and Choral Society following.
 At the graveside the choir sang a chorale from Mendelssohn’s St Paul Oratorio ‘To Thee oh Lord I yield my Spirit’.
 The monument we see was paid for by the Choral Society who raised money for this and another in Masham through fundraising performances of Jackson’s oratorio, The Deliverance of Israel from Babylon.

 William Jackson’s inclusion as a worthy of Bradford is not as a mill owner, philanthropist, architect or wealthy man, but as a man who by his own direct efforts and influence of his example built the musical interest in the town which became a marked feature of Bradford society, and a source of culture, enjoyment and refinement to all classes.